Data Model and First Feature with Prisma ORM

 • Organization scoping: Every query includes an organizationId check.
 This prevents users from accessing or modifying boards that belong to other organizations.

-Server Actions Documentation
+See the Server Actions Documentation for more details.

-Step 7: Create the Data Loader
+Step 6: Create the Data Loader

 While server actions handle writes, loaders handle reads.
-This separation keeps your code organized and makes it clear which functions modify data versus which functions only fetch it.
+This separation keeps your code organized.
+Loaders are called from server components to fetch page data.

 apps/web/lib/boards/boards-page.loader.ts